dan-leo/masters/thesis/v8/1_intro.md

 ## Scope of Work {#scopework}

-The study will be limited to the following in Table \ref{tbl:metric_summary}.
+Although there exist a multitude of UE devices, LTE vendors, estimations and metrics, the study will be limited to the following in Table \ref{tbl:metric_summary}.

 Table: UE devices, MNO vendors, metric comparisons and estimations {#tbl:metric_summary}